leamsigc/chatinoResources/content/blogs/numbers/index.md

 ---
 layout: 'blog'
-navLabel: 'Blogs'
-title: Blog-Discover the Fascinating World of Chatino Language and Culture
+title: Number in chatino language
-description: Welcome to our blog dedicated to exploring the rich and vibrant world of Chatino language and culture.
-Join us on a journey of discovery as we explore the history, traditions, and language of this fascinating people.
+description: Learn the number in chatino, Join us on a journey of discovery as we explore the history, traditions, and language of this fascinating people.
-draft: true
-navigation: true

 readTime: '3 MIN'
-tag: vuejs
+tag: chatino, language, culture, blog, numbers
 author: 'WRITTEN BY Ismael Garcia'
 publishedAt: '15-06-2022'

 image:
-    src: '/image.png'
+    src: '/blog/1.png'
     alt:  'Discover the Fascinating World of Chatino Language and Culture'
     width: 400
     height: 300